Henry Wigstead

 Henry Wigstead (died 1800) was an English Magistrate, publisher, businessman, amateur painter & caricaturist.

 He was a patron and close personal friend of Thomas Rowlandson, whom he accompanied on sketching trips to the Isle of Wight (1784), Brighton (1789) and Wales (1787) which resulted in subsequent publications for which Rowlandson provided the illustrations.

 Wigstead exhibited at the RA exhibition of 1785.
-His style appears to be close to Rowlandson, who create prints of many of his works, often signing them as Wigstead.
+His style appears to be close to Rowlandson, who created prints of many of his works, often signing them as Wigstead.